wangzh-stat/wangzh-stat.github.io/_pages/talks.md

 author_profile: true
 ---

+- **The 11st National Academic Forum for Graduate Students in Statistics**.
+Taiyuan, China, October 2025. <br>
+_Weight-calibrated estimation for factor models of high-dimensional time series._

 - **The 10th Meeting of Young Econometricians in Asian-Pacific (YEAP) Region**.
 Beijing, China, October 2025. <br>
 _Weight-calibrated estimation for factor models of high-dimensional time series._